On this page

 }

-And for the final route, /api/dinosaur/[dinosaur]
+And for the final route, /api/dinosaurs/[dinosaur]

 , we'll create a folder